idio-lang/DIPS/idio-source/implementing-idio/r0.2/clos.rst

    Hmm...  *\*scratches chin\**

 That's an intriguing idea.
 In essence it would require that generic functions become localized to modules.
+That, in turn, would mean you could not build on the work of others.

 .. include:: ../../commit.rst